rust-lang/rust/src/doc/rustc-dev-guide/src/backend/monomorph.md

 parameters of their parent function and it is common for closures to not use those inherited parameters.
 Without polymorphization, a copy of these closures would be created for each copy of the parent function.
-By creating fewer copies, less LLVM IR is generated and needs processed.
+By creating fewer copies, less LLVM IR is generated; therefore less needs to be processed.

 `unused_generic_params` returns a `FiniteBitSet<u64>` where a bit is set if the generic parameter of the corresponding index is unused.
 Any parameters